galaxyproject/galaxy-hub/src/GalaxyUpdates/2016_12/index.md

 title: December 2016 Galaxy News
 ---

-**Hey!
-This is under construction!**

 <div class='right'><a href='/src/GalaxyUpdates/index.md'><img src="/src/Images/GalaxyLogos/GalaxyNews.png" alt="Galaxy News" width=150 /></a></div>

-Welcome to the CDecember 2016 *[Galactic News](/src/GalaxyUpdates/index.md)*, a summary of what is going on in the Galaxy community.
+Welcome to the December 2016 *[Galactic News](/src/GalaxyUpdates/index.md)*, a summary of what is going on in the Galaxy community.

 If you have anything to include in the next News, please send it to [Galaxy Outreach](mailto:outreach AT galaxyproject DOT org).

 # Community Commons (the *Commons*) NOT ATTACHED TO THAT NAME

-You may have noticed that this newsletter is on a different web site than it has been in the past...

-**That's because the Galaxy community site / wiki is moving.**  We are midway through a transformation of our old MoinMoin based wiki into a GitHub based site, **and we need your help to finish the move.**
+You may have noticed that **the Galaxy community site / wiki is moving.**  We are midway through a transformation of our old MoinMoin based wiki into a GitHub based site refered to as the *Community Commons*, or just the *Commons*.

+**And we need your help to finish the move.**

-The *Commons* uses GitHub Flavored Markdown for markup,  and uses [Metalsmith](http://metalsmith.io) for web site rendering and for semi-structured content (such as the [Events](src/Events) page).
+The *Commons* uses GitHub Flavored Markdown for markup,  and [Metalsmith](http://metalsmith.io) for web site rendering and for semi-structured content (such as the [Events](src/Events) page).
 The new platform offers the strength of our old wiki (easy contribution) with a markup language many more people know, easy programmatic access, and all the strengths of GitHub.

-Once the Commons is in better shape it will become the [galaxyproject.org](https://galaxyproject.org) site, and the old wiki will be shut down.
+Once the Commons is in better shape it will become the [galaxyproject.org](https://galaxyproject.org) site.
+Until then you can find it at [new.galaxyproject.org](https://new.galaxyproject.org).
+Once the move is complete and the [old wiki](https://wiki.galaxyproject.org) will be shut down.

-Content was automatically converted from MoinMoin and Creole markup to Markdown, and many things were also cleaned up in the process.
+Content was automatically converted from MoinMoin and Creole markup to Markdown, and many other things were also cleaned up in the process.
 However, the automatic translation stumbled in some places and the cleanup and general restructuring are far from done.
 We also aren't yet taking advantage of Metalsmith to render semi-structured content and page metadata.

-## The Community Commons Contribution Convergence (C<sup>4</sup>): NEED A DATE HERE AND MAYBE A BETTER NAME
+## The Community Commons Contribution Convergence (C<sup>4</sup>): Thurdsday December 8

-To address these issues we are holding the [Community Commons Contribution Convergence (C<sup>4</sup>)](whereShouldThisPointTo) online this week on DATE.
+To address these issues we are holding the [Community Commons Contribution Convergence (C<sup>4</sup>)](whereShouldThisPointTo) online this week on Thursday December 8.
 The goals of C<sup>4</sup> are to

 * Get participants up to speed on how to update the new site.
 * Create / improve documentation on how to update the new site.